Industries

 The crucial parameter – weather – is brought to the system thought Vaisala Xweather’s Xcast technology.
 Xcast employs machine learning to provide hyperlocal forecasts, trained with precise weather observations from specific locations.
 This enables the system to continuously learn from local observations, initially implementing smaller gradual changes and more significant adjustments over time as it accumulates more data.

-Observed temperature at Metropolia campus (red) and a comparison between 6-hour earlier Xcast-powered forecast (purple) and a competing forecast (green).
-Xcast is consistently closer to the observation than the competing forecast.
-Graph describes a time period between February 27th and March 3d 2024.
+The observed temperature at Metropolia campus (red) and a comparison between an Xcast-powered 6-hour forecast (purple) and a competing forecast (green).
+The Xcast-powered forecast is consistently closer to the observation than the competing forecast.
+The graph shows a period between February 27 and March 3, 2024.

 This dynamic system incorporates an experience-based response time for each component and heating method, considering factors like floor heating, radiators, and ventilation.